Index01/RoomBot/README.md

 * You can easily view frontend (nginx) and backend (django/wsgi) logs remotely
   * `./scripts/roombaht_ctl user 127.0.0.1 frontend-log`
   * `./scripts/roombaht_ctl user 127.0.0.1 backend-log`
 * You can completely wipe the database as well.
 Helpful during pre-season development and a terrible idea once the gates have opened.
+After a helful confirmation prompt, this will wipe the database and re-run the migrations.
   * `./scripts/roombaht_ctl user 127.0.0.1 wipe`
+* You can directly invoke a the django management tool, which gives you access to a variety of administrative tools.
+  * `./scripts/roombaht_ctl user 127.0.0.1 manage shell` - invoke the djangok shell will full access to the orm and every module in the project

 # Data Population